Best Broker for German Investors

 Best brokers for German investors at a glance

-Broker Best for ETF Sparplan Vorabpauschale Min. deposit
+Broker Type ETF Sparplan Vorabpauschale English support Deposit

-Trade Republic Beginners & Sparplan investors ✅ Free, from €1/mo ✅ Automatic None
+Trade Republic Neobroker ✅ Free, from €1/mo ✅ Automatic ✅ Full Transfer, card, Apple/Google Pay

-Scalable Capital Flat-fee active investors ✅ Free (PRIME+) ✅ Automatic None
+Scalable Capital Neobroker ✅ Free (PRIME+) ✅ Automatic ✅ Full Bank transfer only

-IBKR Multi-currency & advanced ❌ Not available ⚠️ Manual None
+IBKR International ❌ Not available ⚠️ Manual ✅ Full Bank transfer only

-DEGIRO Low-cost lump-sum trades ❌ Not available ⚠️ Manual None
+DEGIRO International ❌ Not available ⚠️ Manual ✅ Full Bank transfer only

 ✅ Sparplan investors

-If you invest monthly via an automated ETF plan and want tax handling on autopilot, Trade Republic is the default choice.
+If you invest monthly via an automated ETF plan and want German tax handling on autopilot, Trade Republic is the default choice.
 Scalable Capital is the upgrade if you also make manual trades.
+Smartbroker+ is the Finanztip-recommended alternative if you want free trades without a subscription.

 📊 Manual & advanced investors

-IBKR wins for multi-currency accounts, global market access, and options.
-DEGIRO is the alternative if you want a German-bank-backed entity and low per-trade fees.
+IBKR wins for multi-currency accounts, global market access, options, and bonds.
+DEGIRO is the alternative if you want a German-bank-backed entity and low per-trade fees — both require manual Vorabpauschale handling.

 The three tax rules that shape every broker decision in Germany

 Germany’s investing tax system is more involved than most European countries.
-These three mechanics determine which broker makes sense for you — and are a reason the neobrokers have a real edge over IBKR and DEGIRO for most retail investors.
+These three mechanics determine which broker makes sense for you — and are the main reason neobrokers have a real edge over international platforms for most German retail investors.

 Vorabpauschale

 Each January, German law applies a prepayment tax on the notional return of accumulating ETFs — even if you sold nothing.
-The formula: base rate × fund value × 0.7.
-Trade Republic and Scalable Capital withhold it automatically and debit your cash balance.
-With IBKR or DEGIRO, you declare it yourself in your annual tax return.
+The formula: Basiszins × Fondswert × 0.7.
+Trade Republic, Scalable Capital, and Smartbroker+ withhold it automatically and debit your cash balance.
+With IBKR or DEGIRO you declare it in your annual Steuererklärung — or via a Steuerberater.

-Your annual saver’s allowance: €1,000 per person (€2,000 for couples) in capital gains and investment income are exempt from Abgeltungsteuer.
-Submit it to your broker digitally — Trade Republic and Scalable Capital both have this in-app.
-You can split it across brokers but the total must not exceed €1,000.
+Your Sparerpauschbetrag — the annual saver’s allowance — is €1,000 per person (€2,000 for jointly assessed couples) in capital gains and investment income exempt from Kapitalertragsteuer.
+Submit a Freistellungsauftrag to your broker digitally — all three neobrokers do this in-app.
+You can split it across brokers, but the total must stay within €1,000.

-Capital gains above the saver’s allowance are taxed at 25% + solidarity surcharge (≈26.375% effective).
-The partial exemption (Teilfreistellung) reduces the taxable base for equity ETFs by 30%, improving after-tax returns.
-German-registered brokers handle Teilfreistellung automatically on UCITS funds.
+Capital gains above the Sparerpauschbetrag are taxed at 25% + Solidaritätszuschlag (≈26.375% effective).
+For equity ETFs, the Teilfreistellung reduces the taxable base by 30% — improving after-tax returns significantly.
+German-registered brokers apply Teilfreistellung automatically on qualifying UCITS funds.

-The practical takeaway: If you invest in accumulating UCITS ETFs (the right choice for most German investors), Vorabpauschale handling is a real factor.
-Trade Republic and Scalable Capital do it automatically.
+The practical takeaway: If you invest in accumulating UCITS ETFs (the standard choice for most German passive investors), automatic Vorabpauschale handling is a real factor.
+Trade Republic, Scalable Capital, and Smartbroker+ do it automatically.
 IBKR and DEGIRO do not — add a Steuerberater or budget time in February if you use them.

-Germany’s Sparplan edge — and why it matters for broker choice
+Germany’s Sparplan edge — and why it shapes broker choice

 Why Sparpläne are the right default

-• Automates DCA — removes timing decisions entirely.
+• Automates DCA — removes market-timing decisions entirely.

 • From €1/month — accessible at any income level.